JulioJu/medicalCentre/README.md

             delete patient with id ":id"
         * /#/nurse-delete/:id;confirmation=boolean:stateDeletion=string; :
             delete nurse with id ":id"
-* /#/patient-create : create a new patient
+* /#/patient-create-prototype : create a new patient (just a prototype, do nothing)
 * /#/ : home page.

 ## Create a service with Angular-cli